Updated April 2026

 What is Classic Car Insurance?

-Why vintage, classic, and collector vehicles need specialist insurance cover.
+Why vintage, classic and collector vehicles need specialist insurance cover in Australia.

-Classic car insurance is a specialist form of vehicle insurance designed for vintage, classic, and collector vehicles.
-Unlike standard car insurance - which assumes vehicles depreciate over time - classic car insurance recognises that older vehicles often appreciate in value, making standard market value policies unsuitable.
+Classic car insurance is a specialist form of motor vehicle cover built for vintage, classic and collector vehicles.
+Standard car insurance assumes that vehicles lose value as they age, but many classic cars actually appreciate over time, making conventional market value policies a poor fit.

-The defining feature of classic car insurance is agreed value cover.
-You and the insurer agree on the vehicle's value when the policy is taken out.
-If the car is written off or stolen, you receive that agreed amount (minus excess) rather than a depreciated market value figure that may be far below the vehicle's true worth.
+The centrepiece of classic car insurance is agreed value cover.
+When you take out the policy, you and the insurer agree on what the vehicle is worth.
+If it is written off or stolen, you receive that agreed figure minus your excess, rather than a depreciated market value that might fall well short of the car's actual worth.

-Key point: A standard car insurance policy may value a 1972 vehicle at just a few hundred dollars based on standard depreciation.
-Agreed value classic car insurance ensures a concours-condition example is covered for its true worth - potentially tens or even hundreds of thousands of dollars.
+Key point: A standard car insurance policy might value a 1971 vehicle at a few hundred dollars based on depreciation.
+Agreed value classic car insurance ensures a pristine example is covered for its true market worth, which could be tens or even hundreds of thousands of dollars.

 Types of Classic Car Insurance Cover

-Cover options for classic, vintage, and collector vehicles in New Zealand.
+Cover options for classic, vintage and collector vehicles in Australia.

 Third Party Only